moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.
 See {{object-status}} below.

-* Object Extension count: the number of Object Extension Headers present.
+* Object Extension Count: The number of Object Extensions present.
+A value of 0 indicates that no Object Extension Headers are present.

+* Object Extensions : an optional concatenation of Object Extension Headers.
 See
   {{object-extensions}} below.
-A value of 0 indicates that no Object Extension Headers are present.

 * Object Payload: An opaque payload intended for an End Subscriber and SHOULD NOT be processed by a relay.
 Only present when 'Object Status' is Normal (0x0).